TRIPURA RAHASYA

 was brought out in the Kashi Sanskrit Series in 1925.
 The

-book is said to have been printed once before and issued in
+book is said to have been printed once before and issued

 loose leaves.
-There was also an edition in book form printed
+There was also an edition in book form

-in Belgaum towards the end of last century.*
+towards the end of last century.*

 The esteem in which the work is held for its sanctity

-may be gauged from an account of it given in the Preface to
+may be gauged from an account of it given in the Preface

-the Mahatmya Khanda.
-Mahadeva originally taught the
+Khanda.
+Mahadeva originally

 Highest Truth to Vishnu, who in turn taught Brahma in the

 celestial regions.
-Later Vishnu incarnated on Earth as Sri
+Later Vishnu incarnated on Earth as

 Dattatreya, the Lord of the Avadhutas (the naked sages), and